MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

 - For each (relevant Node, accelerator):

-    - the amount of accelerator memory currently in use;
+    - the total amount of accelerator memory currently in use, which comes (in the case of nvidia GPU operator) from monitoring the Prometheus metric named `DCGM_FI_DEV_FB_USED`;

     - the latest time when a vLLM instance using that accelerator went to sleep.